 The Curious Owl reviews House of Thirteen

-Coming Soon!
-Indie Reads TV, Episodes 7 and 8: A discussions with Andy & Bailey Lockwood
+Indie Reads TV, Episodes 8: A discussion with Andy & Bailey Lockwood, part two

 “Andy Lockwood captures a creepy atmosphere really well and I was truly spooked whilst reading this book which I think is really hard for an author to achieve!”

 “Supernatural and eerily compelling, I was on the edge of my seat.”